-Hill training is the best way to add strength training to your workouts without going to the gym on a regular basis.
+Hill training is the best way to add strength training to your workouts without hitting the weight room.
 Embracing the hills can help you build killer lower body strength and endurance.

 Plus, the hills will definitely reinvigorate your running routine.

 Word of caution here.
-Please don’t try any hill runs before you have built up a basic endurance level—when you can for 30 to 45 minutes without much huffing and puffing.
+Please don’t try any hill runs before building up a basic endurance level—when you can for 30 to 45 minutes without much huffing and puffing.

 In case you couldn’t find a hill course nearby, just hop on the treadmill and raise the incline as high as possible.

 For more workouts check out my in-depth post on advanced hill workouts.